artefactual/archivematica-docs/admin-manual/installation-setup/upgrading/upgrading.rst

       cd deploy-pub/playbooks/archivematica-centos7
       ansible-galaxy install -f -p roles/ -r requirements.yml

+All the following steps should be run from the respective playbook folder for your operating system.

-4. Verify that the vars-singlenode.yml has the appropiate contents, or update it with your own
+6. Verify that the vars-singlenode.yml has the appropiate contents for elasticsearch and archivematica, or update it with your own

-5. Create a hosts file
+7. Create a hosts file.

     .. code:: bash
     echo 'am-local   ansible_connection=local' > hosts

-6. Upgrade Archivematica running
+8. Upgrade Archivematica running

     .. code:: bash

-    ansible-playbook -i hosts singlenode.yml
+    ansible-playbook -i hosts singlenode.yml --tags=elasticsearch,archivematica-src

+9. Reindex your aips using the method you previously choose,  :ref:`recreate the indexes <recreate-indexes>` or :ref:`reindex from another cluster <cluster-reindex>`.

 .. _recreate-indexes:

 Recreate indexes